Where to Find Gourmet Donuts in the Hudson Valley

-These four Hudson Valley bakers go beyond the region's cinnamony standard
+These Hudson Valley hotspots serve confections that go way beyond the region's cinnamony standard.

 No one can say the Daddy's Donuts folks aren't cereal donut enthusiasts.